General information: all British nationals (accessible)

 Applications made to the wrong authority

 Where an application has been made to the wrong authority you must reject it and advise the applicant that the application has been rejected setting out the reason.
 You must also refund any fee received as part of the attempted application.
-If it is known that a subsequent application may be affected by an upcoming change in circumstances such as a fee increase or an applicant’s 18th birthday (meaning that they cannot apply as a minor).
+You must advise the person if it is known that a subsequent application may be affected by an upcoming change in circumstances such as a fee increase or an applicant’s 18th birthday (meaning that they cannot apply as a minor).

 Where the applicant submits a further application to the correct authority, you must take the date of application as being the date the correct application was received on.